posjodin/contiki/platform/avr-rss2/README.md

 ### For Linux and MacOS

-2. Download the proper 8-bit C compiler AVR toolchain, 32 or 64-bit,
+1. Download the proper 8-bit C compiler AVR toolchain, 32 or 64-bit,
    [from Microchip](https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers).
-3. Unpack under `/usr/local`.
+2. Unpack under `/usr/local`.
-4. Add to your search PATH.
+3. Add to your search PATH.
 For example add to `.bashrc`: `export PATH=$PATH:/usr/local/avr8-gnu-toolchain-linux_x86_64/bin` (for 64-bit systems) or `export PATH=$PATH:/usr/local/avr8-gnu-toolchain-linux_x86/bin` (for 32-bit systems).
-5. For flash programming, you need `avrdude`.
+4. For flash programming, you need `avrdude`.
 On Ubuntu Linux, it can be installed with the command `apt-get install avrdude`.
-For MacOS, there is a [HomeBrew package for avrdude](https://formulae.brew.sh/formula/avrdude#default) that can be installed with the command `brew install avrdude`.
+For MacOS, there is a [HomeBrew package](https://formulae.brew.sh/formula/avrdude#default) that can be installed with the command `brew install avrdude`.
 (You first need to [install HomeBrew](https://brew.sh).)
-Install with

->`brew install avrdude`

-thats it

 Toolchain alternative II
 ------------------------